B. B. D. Bagh

-B. B. D. Bagh, formerly called Tank Square and then Dalhousie Square (1847 to 1856), is the shortened version for Benoy-Badal-Dinesh Bagh.
-It is the seat of power of the state government, as well as the central business district of Kolkata in Kolkata district in the Indian state of West Bengal.
+Binoy-Badal-Dinesh Bagh, shortened as B. B. D. Bagh, formerly called Tank Square and then Dalhousie Square (1847 to 1856), is the administrative, financial and commercial region and one of the central business districts of Kolkata (Calcutta), capital of the Indian state of West Bengal.
+It is the seat of Government of West Bengal and houses all three branches of it.
+The area consists Writers' Building, the official state secretariat building, Raj Bhavan, the residence of Governor of West Bengal, Vidhansabha Bhavan, the building housing the West Bengal Legislative Assembly and also the Calcutta High Court.

 Origin of name

 B. B. D. stands for three young Indian independence activists — Benoy Basu, Badal Gupta and Dinesh Gupta — who on 8 December 1930 assassinated the Inspector General of Prisons, N.S.
 Simpson, in the balconies of the Writers' Building of the then Dalhousie Square.
 The square had been named after Lord Dalhousie, Governor General of India from 1847 to 1856.
 At different times it has been called ‘The Green before the Fort’ and the Tank Square.

 Geography

 The B.B.D.
 Bagh area is near the Hooghly River in the western part of Central Kolkata and is a square built around the old Lal Dighi tank.
 The old fort built by the British was near where the General Post Office now is.
 The area was in the heart of Kalikata or the White Town in old Calcutta.